-For example, data shows that 92% of the Singapore population are internet users.
-This means that businesses can use digital channels to promote their products and services.
-Most successful marketing campaigns in Singapore have all applied digital strategies.
-Numbers also show that 89.5% of the population use social media platforms.
-Thus, brands launched their campaigns on Instagram, TikTok, and YouTube and have consequently reached their goals in conversions, sales, and ROIs.
+Take the example of Singapore's internet usage - with 96% of the population being internet users, businesses can leverage digital channels to promote their products and services.
+In fact, the most successful marketing campaigns in Singapore have all applied digital strategies.
+And with 84.7% of the population on social media platforms, brands have found success in launching their campaigns on Instagram, TikTok, and YouTube, achieving their goals in conversions, sales, and ROI.

 10 Must-Knows for Singapore Marketing ⬇️